robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-31 15:38:43 UTC
+**Last Updated:** 2025-12-31 16:09:39 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
-**Recommendation:** Please check back later around 15:38 UTC for the live feed to be restored.
+**Recommendation:** Please check back later; the webcam feed will be restored once maintenance is complete.
-**Technical Note:** The image indicates a grey background with red text, confirming the system is temporarily offline for maintenance purposes.
+**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 16:09 UTC for the next check.

-**Blog Summary:** The panda cam is currently unavailable due to scheduled maintenance.
-We appreciate your patience and encourage you to check back later for the live feed!
+**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
+We appreciate your patience and will update you once the live feed is back online.

 ---